sherryrich/logo-quiz/README.md

 ## Acknowledgements
 * To create this website, I relied on material covered in the Full Stack Development course by Code Institute.
 I also relied on information from Code Institute, Slack Community Channels, Udemy, W3Schools, MDN and YouTube for Online Web Tutorials and resources.
 * Gerard McBride my tutor for reviewing my work and providing valuable feedback and advice.
+* Suzy Bennett for all of her help, taking her free time to to help me out on slack and walk through my code.

 Created by Richard Sherry :+1: